eventide-project/docs/user-guide/message-db/server-functions.md

 ### Returns

-Row from the [messages](/user-guide/message-db/anatomy.html#messages-table) table that corresponds to the highest position number in the stream.
+Row from the [messages](/user-guide/message-db/anatomy.html#messages-table) table that corresponds to the highest position number in the stream, and (optionally) corresponds to the message type specified by the `type` parameter.

 ### Arguments